Eliza Coupe: Personal life

-Coupe was married to acting teacher and puppeteer Randall Whittinghill from December 2007 to June 2013.
+Coupe was married to acting teacher Randall Whittinghill from December 2007 to June 2013.

 She announced her engagement to Darin Olien, founder of lifestyle brand SuperLife, via Instagram on November 27, 2014.
 They were married on December 24, 2014 while on vacation in New Zealand.
 They filed for divorce in 2018.

-Coupe was diagnosed with dyslexia and ADHD in childhood.
+Coupe married her current husband Billy Marks, a professional skateboarder, in 2023.